ThomasKimble/ThomasKimble.github.io/_projects-cs/mobility_and_friendship.md

 # Initial Analysis

 First, let's talk about our data.
-As previously mentionned, we are using data from *Foursquare* which includes long-term global-scale check-in data collected from Foursquare (about 22 months from April 2012 to January 2014), and also two snapshots of user social networks before and after the check-in data collection period.
+As previously mentioned, we are using data from *Foursquare* which includes long-term global-scale check-in data collected from Foursquare (about 22 months from April 2012 to January 2014), and also two snapshots of user social networks before and after the check-in data collection period.
 After preprocessing, the check-in dataset contains 19,306,111 checkins by 71,188 users in 3,430,171 venues.
 The social network data contains 363,704 old and 607,333 new friendships.